Coronavirus digest: Trump denounces Europe's 'draconian' new lockdowns | DW | 01.11.2020

 On Saturday, UK Prime Minister Boris Johnson announced a strict new lockdown would take effect across England from Thursday until early December.

-He follows Germany and France who announce new curbs on movement last week amid a huge surge in coronavirus infections.
+The country follows Germany, Austria and France who announced new curbs on movement this week amid a huge surge in coronavirus infections.

+The US government's top infectious diseases expert says the country should prepare for "a whole lot of hurt'' in the weeks ahead due to surging coronavirus cases.

+Dr. Anthony Fauci told the Washington Post that the US "could not possibly be positioned more poorly" to stem rising cases as more people gather indoors during the colder fall and winter months.

 Read more: Belgium hospitals on the brink as caseloads soar